-When a user opens a file using the Egnyte Connect Desktop App, the file is automatically locked in the cloud to prevent users from overwriting each other's changes.
-Other users who attempt to open or edit the file will receive a notification that the file is locked for editing and can still view the file in read-only mode.
+When a user opens a file using the Egnyte Connect Desktop App, the file is automatically locked in the cloud to prevent other users from overwriting changes.
+Other users who attempt to open or edit the file will receive a notification that the file is locked for editing - most applications will still allow users to edit the file in read-only mode.
 This occurs regardless of whether the file is opened from the cloud, a turbo device, or a copy of the file that has been synchronized for offline access.

 Unsupported Applications and Files

 The automatic locking mechanism is not supported for applications which do not maintain an exclusive lock on a file while it is open (for example, some applications close a file after its contents are loaded into memory).
 Though a user would see the file as open in such applications, the Desktop App would receive a notification from the system that the file was opened and subsequently closed, after which it would release any lock on the file.
 In such cases, Egnyte's conflict detection mechanism would still be able to detect conflicts between multiple users.

 Below are examples of file types and applications for which the file locking mechanism will not take hold due to the behavior described above:

 - Adobe Acrobat when viewing pdfs without editing them (.pdf)